alejandrogomezl/IntelligentSystems_Lab1/README.md

 ### 3.1 `graph.py`

 - **Purpose**: Provides utilities to handle the graph structure used in the search problem.
-This module works with `State` and `Action` objects to construct the graph, compute distances, and manage connections between nodes.
+This module works with `problem` and `solution_path` objects to construct the graph, compute distances, and manage connections between nodes.

 ## **4. Interaction Between Modules**